jgdigitaljedi/portAndBlog/README.md

 ## CURRENT FOCUS TODO

-- The nav theme switching is neat, but it needs work (especially the nav icons on the about page).
 - add more Google Analytics functionality
 - dev the game library backend in a different repo, stand it up on a DO server, then build a no-ssr view to display my games library in tables with visualizations